madebynatalie/madebynatalie/README.md

-# Hi, I'm Natalie 👋
+# Hey There!
+I'm Natalie 👋

 Human-Computer Interaction student at NJIT interested in designing and researching technology that supports trust, wellbeing, and meaningful human experiences.